xuyiwu2/is445_HW5/index.md

 vegaEmbed('#vis2', 'chart2.json');
 </script>

 This visualization explores the relationship between building size and acquisition year.
 The x-axis represents the year acquired, and the y-axis represents square footage.
-I used an interactive selection feature that allows users to highlight points, making it easier to explore patterns and trends over time.
-This improves the user’s ability to focus on specific subsets of the data.
+I implemented an interactive brush selection that allows users to highlight subsets of the data.
+Additionally, tooltips provide detailed information such as agency name, location, and building size when hovering over points.
+This enhances user exploration and helps identify patterns over time.

 ---